grashidi/aml_project/README.md

              overlay=True,
              use_cache=USE_CACHE)
   ```
  Otherwise the input image's last channel will be replaced with the ROI mask.
-The default value is set to <b>False</b>.
+The default value is set to ```False```.